oven-sh/bun/docs/cli/publish.md

 ## `bun publish`

-To publish a package to the npm registry, use `bun publish`. `bun publish` will automatically pack your package into a tarball and send it off to to the configured npm registry from your config files.
+To publish a package to the npm registry, use `bun publish`. `bun publish` will automatically pack your package into a tarball and send it off to the configured npm registry from your config files.

 ```sh
 $ bun publish